 The Company has licensed portions of its semiconductor, software and systems technology to others.
 The Company has licensed the right to manufacture certain of its video communication semiconductors, subject to payment of royalties, to several video communication systems manufacturers.
 In addition, the Company has licensed portions of its video communication semiconductor technology to ESS Technology.
 Of these licensees, ESS Technology may sell semiconductors based on the licensed technology to third parties, while the other licensees are limited to sale of such semiconductors as part of video communication systems or sub-systems.
-The obligation of ESS Technology to pay royalties to the Company with regard to the sale of semiconductors based on the licensed technology, will expire in October 2000, or earlier, if the Company exercises its right to a royalty-free license to certain technology and software object code for its semiconductors to virtually all of its semiconductor customers.
+The obligation of ESS Technology to pay royalties to the Company with regard to the sale of semiconductors based on the licensed technology, will expire in October 2000, or earlier, if the Company exercises its right to a royalty-free license to certain technology of ESS Technology.
+In order to encourage the use of its semiconductors, the Company has licensed portions of its systems technology and software object code for its semiconductors to virtually all of its semiconductor customers.
 Moreover, many of the Company's OEM customers have licensed portions of the source code to its software for its semiconductors.
 In addition to KME and 3Com, a number of video communication system manufacturers have licensed substantial portions of the Company's source code.